Why doesn’t anyone like me?

 Again, respect doesn’t have to be a large gesture, but rather showing someone that you value their opinions, time, and feelings are essential.
 Without respect, it can be difficult to build a strong relationship with someone.

 Some people feel the need to tear others down and discredit their successes because they’re jealous and envious.
 Rather than working to better themselves, they take out their insecurities on others.
-Jealousy and envy can manifest in small things such as gossiping or putting down someone to bigger issues such as sabotaging a person’s career or relationships.

 Jealousy and envy can be difficult to detect, as it usually stems from deeper issues within the person.
-Insecurities, such as not feeling good enough or feeling like you’re not living up to your potential can lead to comparing yourself to others.
-This can be why you’re thinking, “why don’t people like me”.

 19. You’re the office jerk and rude to people

-People generally don’t like those who are unkind and rude because it can make them feel uncomfortable, disrespected, and invalidated.
-Unkindness and rudeness can come in many forms, such as name-calling, talking down to someone, or making fun of someone.
 These behaviors can make it difficult for people to feel safe, intimidated, and unwelcome.
 Learn more about how rudeness is toxic.

 To combat unkindness and rudeness, people can try to be kinder and more respectful to others.
 This can be done by using kinder words when speaking to or about someone and avoiding name-calling or other hurtful words.
-Also, be considerate of others’ feelings and get some therapy too.

 how to not be a jerk to make friends